Woodrow Wilson: Paris Peace Conference

-Vast throngs of Italians in Milan gather to welcome Wilson.

 After the signing of the armistice, Wilson traveled to Europe to lead the American delegation to the Paris Peace Conference, thereby becoming the first incumbent president to travel to Europe.
 Although Republicans now controlled Congress, Wilson shut them out.
 Senate Republicans and even some Senate Democrats complained about their lack of representation in the delegation.
 It consisted of Wilson, Colonel House, (Note: House and Wilson fell out during the Paris Peace Conference, and House no longer played a role in the administration after June 1919.)
 Secretary of State Robert Lansing, General Tasker H. Bliss, and diplomat Henry White, who was the only Republican, and he was not an active partisan.
 Save for a two-week return to the United States, Wilson remained in Europe for six months, where he focused on reaching a peace treaty to formally end the war.
 Wilson, British Prime Minister David Lloyd George, French Prime Minister Georges Clemenceau, and Italian Prime Minister Vittorio Emanuele Orlando made up the "Big Four", the Allied leaders with the most influence at the Paris Peace Conference.
 Wilson had an illness during the conference, and some experts believe the Spanish flu was the cause.

 Unlike other Allied leaders, Wilson did not seek territorial gains or material concessions from the Central Powers.
 His chief goal was the establishment of the League of Nations, which he saw as the "keystone of the whole programme".
 Wilson himself presided over the committee that drafted the Covenant of the League of Nations.
 The covenant bound members to respect freedom of religion, treat racial minorities fairly, and peacefully settle disputes through organizations like the Permanent Court of International Justice.
 Article X of the League Covenant required all nations to defend League members against external aggression.
 Japan proposed that the conference endorse a Racial Equality Proposal; The chairman, Woodrow Wilson, overturned it by saying that although the proposal had been approved by a clear majority, the particular matter had strong opposition manifest itself (despite the lack of any actual votes against the proposal) and that on this issue, a unanimous vote would be required.
 French delegate Ferdinand Larnaude [la; sv] immediately stated that "a majority had voted for the amendment."
 Meanwhile, the Japanese delegation wanted the transcript to show that a clear majority had been voted for the amendment.
 The Covenant of the League of Nations was incorporated into the conference's Treaty of Versailles, which ended the war with Germany, and into other peace treaties.